balazstothofficial/Real-Time-Deque/README.md

 *Functions:*

 * `push`, `pop`: Add and remove elements using the current state.
-* `invariant`: Defines an invariant which need to be kept during the two transformation phases.
+* `invar`: Defines an invariant which need to be kept during the two transformation phases.
-* `tick`: Executes one step of the transformation, while keeping the invariant.
+* `step`: Executes one step of the transformation, while keeping the invariant.
-* `newSize`: Returns the size, that the deque end will have after the transformation is finished.
+* `size_new`: Returns the size, that the deque end will have after the transformation is finished.
-* `size`: Minimum of `newSize` and the number of elements contained in the current state.
+* `size`: Minimum of `size_new` and the number of elements contained in the current state.
-* `remainingSteps`: Returns how many steps are left until the transformation is finished.
+* `remaining_steps`: Returns how many steps are left until the transformation is finished.
-* `toList`: List abstraction of the elements which this end will contain after the transformation is finished
+* `list`: List abstraction of the elements which this end will contain after the transformation is finished
-* `toCurrentList`: List abstraction of the elements currently in this deque end.
+* `list_current`: List abstraction of the elements currently in this deque end.

 [Common](Common.thy)

 The last two phases of both deque ends during transformation:

-* `Copy`: Using the `tick` function the new elements of this deque end are brought back into the original order.
+* `Copy`: Using the `step` function the new elements of this deque end are brought back into the original order.
 * `Idle`: The transformation of the deque end is finished.

 Each phase contains a `current` state, which holds the original elements of the deque end.